gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 The following outlines how Azure IoT Central uses Device Twins to set properties on a device:

 1. A user sets the value of a property in Azure IoT Central.
 For example, change the blink rate of a status LED.
-2. Azure IoT sends a desired property message to the device.
+2. Azure IoT Hub sends a desired property message to the device.
 3. The device implements the desired property; in this case, change the LED blink rate.
-4. The device sends reported property message back to Azure IoT.
+4. The device sends a reported property message back to Azure IoT.
 In this example, the device would report the new LED blink rate.
 5. Azure IoT Central queries and displays the devices reported property data.

 ![](resources/device-twin-configuration-pattern.png)